NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 {{ tables.lanes_info }}
 {% endif %}

-# Additions to, deviations or exclusions from the method(s)
+# Additions to, deviations or exclusions from the accredited method(s)

 None have been reported for this project.